Irvine Thanvi Natas (ITN) are committed to the protection and security of your data and privacy.

 We are based in the United Kingdom.
-As such, your data is processed in the jurisdiction of England and Wales.
+As such, your data is processed within the jurisdiction of the UK.

 We do not often transfer data outside of the jurisdiction.
-However, we may transfer your data to a location outside of the European Economic Area if we consider it necessary to do so (for example, for reasons related to the circumstance of your case or to a secure server).
+We may however transfer your data to a location outside of the UK if we consider it necessary to do so (for example, for reasons related to the circumstance of your case or to a secure server).

-In such cases, we will only transfer your data to an area to which a European Commission “adequacy decision” applies or will be carried out under standard contractual clauses that have been approved by the European Commission as providing adequate safeguards, or through the protections of the EU-US privacy shield.
+In such cases, we will only transfer your data to an area to which an “adequacy regulation” applies or where the data transfer will be carried out under government approved Standard Contractual Clauses.

 We take the following measures to protect your data: